gfelber/website/writeups/ctrl_space_hamal.md

 So this would allow us to write a ROP chain, but we still need to break ASLR somehow ... so how do we do that?

 ### Half-Open Connections
-Because we now make use of a full duplex connections we have access to a powerful TCP primitive half-open (al. half-closed) and make into into a simplex connection.
+Because we now make use of a full duplex connections we have access to a powerful TCP primitive half-open (al. half-closed) socket that turn into simplex connections.
 So how is this useful?

 If we look at the following code snippet inside `ws_recv()` we see that we allocate a heap chunk using the websocket frame length (without clearing) then receive data from the client.
 So what would happens if `fread()` terminates without reading all the data?
 It leaves the memory region uninitialised.